 Here’s how it works.
 Business leaders set the direction and goals and provide the training, tools and resources for people to learn and apply their skills.
 People then increase their awareness and understanding of new information as work changes and upskill by applying their new knowledge and skills right away.
 With leadership guidance in place, employees are free to take the lead on innovating, building, sharing and test-driving solutions.
 They get excited to share solutions, and that enthusiasm gets other people invested.
 Change spreads quickly across the organization, helping to achieve efficiencies at scale.
 In our firm, for example, we’ve seen around 7,000 contributions to our Digital Lab.

 Nothing is mandated or required.
 Instead, it’s about giving people the resources and the parameters to shake things up from within.
 They have the power to decide what learning methods work best for them and how much they want to opt in.
-For one person, that might mean taking twenty minutes out of their day to listen to a podcast on blockchain or learn on the go through our Digital Fitness app.
+For one person, that might mean taking twenty minutes out of their day to listen to a podcast on blockchain.
 For another, it might mean joining other digitally savvy team members focused specifically on improving processes for clients in certain industries or streamlining workflow for specific client engagements.

 In the US, PwC employees have applied thousands of staff-built digital assets to their daily work, automating 6.5 million hours of what used to be manual tasks.
 This improves the quality of that work by eliminating human error while freeing up time to focus on activity that provides more value to the firm, our clients or both.

 Here’s another great aspect of this approach: People become emotionally committed.
 They want to get involved.
 They see more purpose in learning new skills and experimenting with different ways of working.